brockmh/CPS310Project/Phase1.md

 ### C. Use Cases
 #### i.
 Scenarios
 - Student Course Enrollment: A student logs into the system, looks for available courses, selects a course, and enrolls.

+- Student Class Withdrawl: A student logs in to the portal, selects the course to withdraw from, provides a reason, and submits the request.

 - Faculty Grade Submission: A professor logs into the system, selects a course they are teaching, enters final grades for students, and submits them for approval.